 On 3rd January the Markets in Financial Instruments Directive (the so called MiFID II) is finally entered into force, binding with its new package of rules all European-based financial businesses involved in the distribution or trading of financial instruments (including the major U.S. banks operating in Europe).

-The Directive - as stated by ESMA, in the released on December 18, 2017 - is aimed to “strengthen investor protection and improve the functioning of financial markets making them more efficient, resilient and transparent”.
+The Directive - as stated by ESMA, in the Q&A released on December 18, 2017 - is aimed to “strengthen investor protection and improve the functioning of financial markets making them more efficient, resilient and transparent”.

 For this purpose financial companies will be asked, among others, to collect, store and make available to regulators a remarkable, probably unprecedented, amount of data.